benko/ocp4-lab-deployment/README.md

  - ``rhsm``

-    Will skip any subscription-related action.
+    Skipping this tag will skip any subscription-related action.
 RHSM can be slow, and this just skips those slow steps.

  - ``openvpn``